rom1mouret/kak/README.md

 This project is a solution to Kakao's shopping mall ML competition. https://arena.kakao.com/c/1/

-## Shameless plug

-You want to play around with CNNs, LSTMs, GANs in a Seoul-based company? hit me up at ai@igloosec.com (CC: mouret.romain) with a resume ;)

-For any question about the project, submit a github issue.

 ## Requirements

 * Python >= 3.6 (might work with Python 3.5 as well)